-A communication plan form defines the information contained in a message, how the message is presented to a recipient in a way that best suits their device, and which response options are available.
-The Forms tab of the communication plan editor allows you to create forms, build out form content, configure delivery options, and define who has permission to use it.
+A form defines the information contained in a message, how the message is presented to a recipient in a way that best suits their device, and which response options are available.
+The Forms tab of the workflow editor allows you to create forms, build out form content, configure delivery options, and define who has permission to use it.
 Once you have created a form, you must deploy it before it can be used to send notifications.

-The Forms tab allows you to create an empty form and add it to the communication plan.
+The Forms tab allows you to create an empty form and add it to the workflow.

 - On the Forms tab, click Create Form.